 Once a year, my wife—who is from the Detroit area–and I take a trip to Michigan, and we always make sure to eat Detroit-style pizza while we’re there.
-It may sound curious to the uninitiated: the cheese and toppings are baked atop the crust in a special rimmed steel baking pan, and the sauce is spooned over the finished pie after baking.
+It may sound curious to the uninitiated: the cheese and toppings are baked atop the crust in a special rimmed steel baking pan.
 The trick is that the cheese creates a protective seal between the crust and the sauce, which allows the crust to remain fluffy and light.
 The cheese is also spread all the way to the edges of the pie, which creates a tantalizing caramelized effect on the edges once baked.

 By baking your Detroit style pizza Pan on top of your Baking Steel, you can attain a similar effect to those specialized pans, which means that you’ll get those perfectly crispy edges.